 LADWP and the County propose a modified process for setting the annual SHF timing by the LORP Scientific Team to allow for the SHF release earlier in the season when water temperatures are lower.
-This would necessitate the Standing Committee and MOU parties approving a programmatic approval process that removes annual obligation to 'stamp' the SHF at the May Standing Committee meeting and instead allow the release to happen shortly after consensus on the characteristics of the SHF is reached among the Scientific Team.
+This would necessitate the MOU parties approving an MOU change allowing for a programmatic approval process that removes annual obligation to 'stamp' the SHF at the May Standing Committee meeting and instead allow the release to happen shortly after consensus on the characteristics of the SHF is reached among the Scientific Team and the recommendation considered by the Technical Group.

 FEIR Charts 2-1 and 2-2 clearly specify the SHF amounts and schedule.
-CDFW through more than a decade of annual consultation is well aware of the SHF procedure as is the Standing Committee.
-Once the Eastern Sierra Runoff Forecast is completed, if there is no deviation from the SHF policy specified by the FEIR, then CDFW and the Standing Committee members should be notified that the SHF has been set according to Charts 2-1 and 2-2.
-SHF flows could then begin one week after the Standing Committee and CDFW have been notified and as water temperatures dictate.
+Once the Eastern Sierra Runoff Forecast is completed, if there is no deviation from the SHF policy specified by the FEIR, then the Technical Group will notify CDFW and the Standing Committee that the SHF has been set according to Charts 2-1 and 2-2.
+SHF flows could then begin after the Standing Committee and CDFW have been notified and as environmental conditions within the project area dictate.